Thomas Thistlewood: Mortality rates

-Sexual abuse and Phibbah
+Sexual violence

 Though Thistlewood never married, his sexual activity was prolific, with his diary chronicling 3,852 acts of "consensual" and nonconsensual sexual intercourse with 138 women, nearly all of them enslaved Black women.
 Thistlewood's sexual habits were formed in England, where, he wrote, he had sexual intercourse with prostitutes at places such as Drury Lane and Fleet Market.
 He also had a sexual relationship with Bett Mitchell, whose parents rejected his proposal of marriage, and an affair with a married woman, Elizabeth Toyne.
 His lack of steady employment meant that he could not form a lasting relationship, and contributed to his decision to migrate to Jamaica.